 Now I want to share 7 tips that I think are very important if you’re serious about losing weight – it’s not as simple as eating less and moving more – well it is but there’s much more to it.

-In the 7+ years on my weight loss journey I’ve learned that if I don’t take all 7 of these tips seriously then I won’t lose weight or worse I’ll gain.
-I’ve experience this time after time so to help you get serious about losing weight I wanted to share these tips.
+In the 10+ years on my weight loss journey, I’ve learned that if I don’t take all 7 of these tips seriously then I won’t lose weight, or worse I’ll gain.
+I’ve experienced this time after time so to help you get serious about losing weight I wanted to share these tips.